 November 26, 2019

 Since 2005, AJS has helped over 700 people find justice and hope after violence.
 Our homicide investigation and victim care program is so effective, a recent study estimated it saves six lives every month.
-Rosa is just one of many whose lives has been changed through this project, and who is now contributing to a safer community.
+Rosa is just one of many whose lives have been changed through this project, and who is now contributing to a safer community.

 Rosa’s smooth face makes it difficult to believe she has great-grandchildren.
 She’s lived nearly her whole life in a sprawling Honduran community which has historically struggled with violence.